venkyroy22/Ecommerce-Follow-Along/README.md

 Confirm Password
 We used react-router-dom and react-hook-form to do user validation.
 We also used regex and also watch to see whether both passwords match or not.
 In the handlePic function, we created a URL for the image the user added.

+### Milestone 6:Connect

+In this milestone, we focused on securely handling user data, connecting the backend to the frontend, and managing user authentication.
+Below are the highlights of our progress:

+Data Encryption:

+Learned how to use bcrypt to encrypt user data, such as passwords, before saving them to the database.
+Ensured sensitive information is securely stored, minimizing risks of data breaches.
+Database Persistence:

+Implemented functionality to store user data in the database reliably.
+Ensured data consistency and prevented data loss during storage operations.
+Backend-Frontend Integration:

+Connected the frontend application to the backend, enabling seamless interaction between the two layers.
+Configured endpoints to handle user profile uploads from the frontend.
+Verified that user-uploaded profile images are correctly stored in the designated uploads folder on the server.
+Authentication and Data Management:

+Incorporated JSON Web Tokens (JWT) for managing user authentication and session handling.
+Ensured secure and efficient user authentication by generating and verifying tokens for login sessions.